Androz2091/discord-giveaways/README.md

         giveaway: '🎉🎉 **GIVEAWAY** 🎉🎉',
         giveawayEnded: '🎉🎉 **GIVEAWAY ENDED** 🎉🎉',
         drawing: 'Drawing: {timestamp}',
+        dropMessage: 'Be the first to react with 🎉 !',
         inviteToParticipate: 'React with 🎉 to participate!',
         winMessage: 'Congratulations, {winners}!
 You won **{this.prize}**!\n{this.messageURL}',
         embedFooter: '{this.winnerCount} winner(s) • Powered by the discord-giveaways package',